-iability, as is the case with the Darwin and Tahiti reconstructions before 1875 (Figs. 6 and 7).
-This seems to be less the case for Gibraltar and Reykjavik SLP marine-based proxies, which take advantage of good North Atlantic data coverage (Figs. 8 and 9).
-Otherwise the tendencies in the Atlantic proxy correlations are consistent with what was observed for tropical stations (Figs. 8 and 9, and Table 3).
+The obvious problem with the marine based proxies is when data availability over the entire global ocean is poor, the optimal estimate will tend to produce no variability, as is the case with the Darwin and Tahiti reconstructions before 1875 (Figures 6 and 7).
+This seems to be less the case for Gibraltar and Reykjavik SLP marine based proxies, which take advantage of good North Atlantic data coverage (Figures 8 and 9).
+Otherwise the tendencies in the Atlantic proxy correlations are consistent with what was observed for tropical stations (Figures 8, 9, and Table 3).

 Figure 10 compares SOI and NAO indices based on the proxies (seasonal and winter values respectively) with those based on land station data.
 The match seems almost perfect in the recent decades and degraded during earlier times.
-This suggests that mismatches are mainly due to the decreased data quality rather than to the difference in the definition of marine-based and land-based indices.
-We show monthly values of Niño-3 on SOI panel as well.
-Two of the most prominent occasions when land-based SOI differs from the two other curves (around 1917 and 1930) are traceable to problems in the Tahiti station record.
+This suggests that match imperfections are mainly due to the decreased data quality rather than to the difference in the definition of marine based and land based indices.
+We show monthly values of NINO3 on SOI panel as well.
+Two most prominent occasions when land based SOI differs from the two other curves (around 1917 and 1930) are traceable to problems in Tahiti station record.